HeadphoneCairn/Roudi/README.md

 - Some information about Roudi
 - On this page, the input channel is blocked.
 This is the same as "None" on the SINGLE page.

-# Level Two Pages
+# Utility Pages

 These pages are used when you want to monitor the MIDI messages or setup Roudi.
+NOTE: When you are in a utility page, the MIDI routing defined by the play page from which you switched stays active.
-Press and release A+B to switch to the level one pages.
+Press and release A+B to switch back to the play pages.

 ## SETTINGS page